solana-labs/solana/book/src/turbine-block-propagation.md

 `DATA_PLANE_FANOUT` nodes.
 Layer-0 starts with 1 neighborhood with fanout nodes.
 The number of nodes in each additional layer grows by a factor of fanout.

-As mentioned above, each node in a layer only has to broadcast its blobs to its neighbors and to exactly 1 node in some next-layer neighborhoods, instead of to every TVU peer in the cluster.
+As mentioned above, each node in a layer only has to broadcast its shreds to its neighbors and to exactly 1 node in some next-layer neighborhoods, instead of to every TVU peer in the cluster.
 A good way to think about this is, layer-0 starts with 1 neighborhood with fanout nodes, layer-1 adds "fanout"